By: Marilyn L. Davis

 But it’s also about providing a platform for others to share what’s worked for them.
 Why?
 Because how something is said is as important as what is said, and the more people who are writing about how recovery works, the more people will know how to recover.

 “Awards and recognition are not the purpose of life and not the goal of an activist.
 The heart of an activist usually donates the money or uses the accolades as a foot in the door for more activism and awareness.
 A plaque on the wall won’t change the world; it only shows your devotion.” ― Shannon L. Alder

 There was conflicting advice from friends and professionals about displaying the awards.
-Some people said, put them on the front page so everyone can see them and know what you’ve accomplished.
+Most people said put them on the front page so everyone can see them and know what you’ve accomplished.
 Others said, who cares?

 Awards Authenticate the Information

 However, as Shannon L. Alder says, they are not what is important, except to let people know that perhaps the information on From Addict 2 Advocate has value for others.

-Writing is a way of sharing what has worked for me for 32 years, and the site is a way to share what’s worked for me and provide information from other writers whose voice, style, and tone will touch a suffering addict in ways that mine can not.
+Writing is a way of sharing what has worked for me for 33 years, and the site is a way to share what’s worked for me and provide information from other writers whose voice, style, and tone will touch a suffering addict in ways that mine cannot.